How to get from Berlin Airport BER to City Centre and more Insider Tips

 There is a big dedicated car park at the airport just for carsharing cars, which means you will almost always find some cars parked there, no matter how early or late you arrive at the airport.

-Our recommendation is to sign up with Miles (use eCm6TbMKBk to get a 20€ signup bonus) for the simple reason that they are by far the cheapest carsharing option at the airport.
+Our recommendation is to sign up with Miles (Use the code “g1peJm2Cf2” to get a 20€ signup bonus with Miles*) for the simple reason that they are by far the cheapest carsharing option at the airport.

 You are not charged any additional fee to park at the airport or to start your journey from there.